SuzSch/Verde-Ephemera/ReasearchAndPlanningLog.md

 * 9:15: Add capstone proposal info.
 * 9:56: Research using ASP.NET with React.
 * 10:26 Research hosting a web app with Azure.
+* 11:00 Going through Microsoft lesson on hosting a web app with Azure.